oasis-tcs/odata-specs/odata-data-aggregation-ext/7 Examples.md

 :::

 ::: example
-Example ##ex: Product categories with at least one product having an aggregated sales amount greater than 10
+Example ##ex_aggrzA: Product categories with at least one product having an aggregated sales amount greater than 10
 ```
 GET /service/Categories?$filter=Products/any(
                               p:aggregate(p/Sales/Amount with sum) gt 10)